 - Discoloured or missing grout – Loose or missing grout within your shower.
 This should always be sealed as soon as possible to stop water penetration under the tile.
 Discoloured grout is not only an eyesore but a sure sign you have a leaking shower.
 The condition and colour of the grout in the shower is an indicator of a shower needing repairs.

 - Bathroom or shower doom jamming – Sometimes it can be a simple fix, such as a loose hinge on the bathroom door.
-In other cases, it is an indicator that there is too much moisture behind a wall making the surrounding wood to swell.
+In other cases, it is an indicator that there is too much moisture behind a wall caused by shower leak.
+Hence making the surrounding wood to swell and door to jam.

-Once the detective work is completed and the source of the water leak identified.
-A more informed decision on how to fix the leak in the shower can be made.
+Once completing the detective work & finding the source of the shower leak.
+It’s easy to decide on the best way to fix the leak in the shower.
 Hidden leaks such as pipe connections behind walls are best left to plumbers.
 If the cause is within the shower structure such as the seals, silicone or grout you have two choices.
-The first choice for many will be the DIY route.
-This will include many trips down to your local Bunnings store.
-Once there receiving advice from sales staff on products to use and handy tips.
-For some technologically savvy DIY enthusiasts will go through YouTube videos for handy hints.

 The second choice is to leave it to the experts.
 Having a shower sealed by professionals might seem like a big financial outlay.
-It will save you both time and stress not to mention the peace of mind knowing the job has been done properly.
+In time it will save you time and stress.
+Not to mention the peace of mind.
+In knowing the work has been done right.

-Whatever path is taken one thing is for certain the shower leak should be fixed as soon as possible.
-Left for an extended period of time it can cause structural damage to your home.
+Whatever choice is made one thing is for certain the shower leak should be fixed as soon as possible.
+Delays in fixing the leak for a long time can cause structural damage to your home.